-Eligible employers are entitled to be reimbursed the amount of infectious disease emergency leave pay that they paid to their employees, up to $200 per employee per day taken.
+Eligible employers were entitled to be reimbursed the amount of infectious disease emergency leave pay that they paid to their employees, up to $200 per employee per day taken.

-Employers can only claim reimbursement for individuals who are employees under the Employment Standards Act (ESA).
+Employers could only claim reimbursement for individuals who were employees under the Employment Standards Act (ESA).
 Learn more about who is an employee under the ESA.

-Reimbursement is only for infectious disease emergency leave pay under the ESA.
-Employers are not entitled to be reimbursed for vacation pay although employees are entitled to vacation pay for the wages they earn while on the paid leave.
+Reimbursement was only for infectious disease emergency leave pay under the ESA.
+Employers were not entitled to be reimbursed for vacation pay although employees were entitled to vacation pay for the wages they earned while on the paid leave.

 Eligibility for reimbursement

-An employer’s eligibility to be reimbursed for paying infectious disease emergency leave depends on what other rights their employee has.
+An employer’s eligibility to be reimbursed for paying infectious disease emergency leave (IDEL) depended on what other rights their employee had.

-- The employee used up some of their paid leave under their employment contract before April 19, 2021 so that they didn’t have at least three days of paid leave remaining.
-In this situation, the amount of reimbursement an employer would be entitled to depends on the number of days the employee has remaining under the employment contract.
-For example:
+An employer was eligible for reimbursement if the employee used some of their paid leave under their employment contract before April 19, 2021 so that they didn’t have at least three days of paid leave remaining.
+In this situation, the amount of reimbursement an employer was entitled to depended on the number of days the employee had remaining under the employment contract.

-- If an employee had three days of paid leave under an employment contract and used up all three before April 19, 2021, the employee would be entitled to three days of paid leave under the ESA and the employer could apply for reimbursement for these three days.
+- If an employee had three days of paid leave under an employment contract and used all three before April 19, 2021, the employee was entitled to three days of paid leave under the ESA and the employer could have applied for reimbursement for those three days.

-- If an employee had three days of paid leave under an employment contract but only used up two days before April 19, 2021, the employee would have one remaining day under their employment contract and would therefore be entitled to two days under the ESA and the employer could apply for reimbursement for these two days.
+- If an employee had three days of paid leave under an employment contract but only used two days before April 19, 2021, the employee had one remaining day under their employment contract and was therefore entitled to two days under the ESA and the employer could have applied for reimbursement for those two days.

-- The employment contract provided less pay for the leave than the entitlement under the ESA (generally the wages the employees would have earned had they not taken the leave, up to $200).
-For example:
+An employer was eligible for reimbursement if the employment contract provided less pay for the leave than the entitlement under the ESA (generally the wages the employees would have earned had they not taken the leave, up to $200).

-- An employee’s paid leave under their employment contract provides for $100 dollars for the day.
-However, the wages they would have earned while on paid leave under the ESA is $150.
-In this scenario, the day of paid leave under the contract does not reduce the employee’s entitlement to days of paid infectious disease emergency leave under the ESA.
-If the employee takes paid infectious disease emergency leave under the ESA, the employer can apply for reimbursement of $150.
+For example, an employee’s paid leave under their employment contract provided for $100 for the day.
+However, the wages they would have earned while on paid leave under the ESA were $150.
+In this scenario, the day of paid leave under the contract did not reduce the employee’s entitlement to days of paid infectious disease emergency leave under the ESA.
+If the employee took paid infectious disease emergency leave under the ESA, the employer could have applied for reimbursement of $150.

-- The employment contract contained conditions for taking the leave that are more restrictive than what is set out in the ESA.
-For example:
+An employer was eligible for reimbursement if the employment contract contained conditions for taking the leave that were more restrictive than what was set out in the ESA.

-- An employee is sick with covid 19 and their employment contract requires a doctor’s note for paid sick days.
-Under the ESA, an employee is not required to provide a doctor’s note for paid infectious disease emergency leave (IDEL).
-If the employee takes paid IDEL under the ESA, the employer would be eligible for reimbursement.
+For example, an employee was sick with COVID-19 and their employment contract required a doctor’s note for paid sick days.
+Under the ESA, an employee was not required to provide a doctor’s note for paid infectious disease emergency leave (IDEL).
+If the employee took paid IDEL under the ESA, the employer would have been eligible for reimbursement.

 Exclusion from reimbursement

-An employer is not entitled to be reimbursed for payments made to an employee for paid infectious disease emergency leave under the Employment Standards Act (ESA) if either:
+An employer was not entitled to be reimbursed for payments made to an employee for paid infectious disease emergency leave under the ESA if either: